Italian Game

 Evan's Gambit

 Although the Evans Gambit was tried in the Romantic Era of chess in the 19th century, the opening was not played often until the legendary World Chess Champion Garry Kasparov revived it.
 The main idea behind the pawn sacrifice on b4 is to accelerate the development and central control with tempo moves.
-After 4…Bxb4 (4…Bb6 5.a4 a6 6.Nc3 Nf6 is also occasionally played) 5. c3 Ba5 6.d4 exd4, white simply castles kingside with 7.0-0, giving up another pawn, but black has no time to capture as they are severely behind in development, so 7…Nge7.
-Now, after 8.cxd4, white has a space advantage and central control as compensation for a pawn.
+After 4…Bxb4 (4…Bb6 5.a4 a6 6.Nc3 Nf6 is also occasionally played) 5. c3 Ba5 6.d4 exd4, white simply castles kingside with 7.0-0, giving up another pawn, but black cannot afford to grab pawnsas their development lags behind, so 7…Nge7.
+Now, after 8.cxd4, white gains a strong center and rapid development, as compensation for a sacrificed pawn.

 Fried Liver Attack: 6.Nxf7 Kxf7 7.Qf3+